How We Can Know That Christ Taught in Greek Not Aramaic?

 Scholars claim wordplay in Aramaic translation.
 They claim this proves that the Aramaic is the source.
 For example, in the parable of the mustard seed (Matt 13 31-32) has some wordplay in Aramaic, “It is smaller ( zearoya, in Aramaic) than all the seeds (zeraona).
 But when it grows (rabbath) it is greater (rabba) than all the herbs.”

 While the similarity between rabbath (grows) and rabba (greater) sounds like a choice of words from the same root.
 This is a choice of the translator working from Greek into Aramaic.
 There are always many word choices in any language for general ideas such as "greater" and "growth."
 Think of all the synonyms in English.
 The similarity between zearoya (smaller) and zeraona (seeds) could easily be a coincidence or, again, the choice of the translator.
-We cannot know what words were actually in the "original" Aramaic if there every was such a thing.
-Al Aramaic Bibles today are translations from the Greek.
-I suspect that the best are not the older translations, but the most recent since our Greek sources have gotten better over the years.
+We cannot know what words were actually in the "original" Aramaic if there ever was such a thing.
+All Aramaic Bibles today are translations from Greek.
+I suspect that the best of them are not the older translations, but the most recent since our Greek sources have gotten better over the years.

 As far as any double meanings in any Aramaic Bible, it can only be an artifact of translation.
 Again, we have no original Aramaic Biblical sources from the era.
 All such Bibles are created by translators as the English versions are created by translators.
 As you can see from studying the posts on this site, much is lost in translation from Greek to English.
 This must also be true in translation to Aramaic.
 Certainly, nothing authentic can be gained because the source of the Aramaic is the Greek.